My Suggestion (July 2016)

 - The very first thing if I have time is to review the pictures on the LCD at the back of the camera, deleting as many as I can easily determine to be not sharp or otherwise bad.

-- After downloading the RAW images to the computer using a Sandisk reader (USB), I begin by viewing/erasing bad pictures
+- After downloading the RAW images to the computer, I begin by viewing/erasing bad pictures

-in Adobe Photoshop CS4 Bridge. (comparable to Adobe Elements 7.0 Organizer).
+in Adobe Photoshop CC Bridge. (comparable to Adobe Elements Organizer).

-- I open the good pictures in Adobe Photoshop CS4 (or you could use Adobe Photoshop Elements 7.0), and adjust only the exposure with the histogram as the guide.
+- I open the good pictures in Adobe Photoshop CC (or you could use Adobe Photoshop Elements), and adjust only the exposure with the histogram as the guide.
 I open them as 16 bit files

 - I crop and resize.
-Note that you can easily create some dynamics in the picture by not cropping to close, leaving some space in front of where the bird is leaning.
+Note that you can easily create some dynamics in the picture by not cropping to close, leaving a lot of space in front of where the bird is leaning.
 Same thing in the vertical cropping.
 A flying bird looks best if it has more air underneath than above.
-But note that the complete opposite can sometimes give unexpected effects and be just as good!

 - If I were to use the noice reduction filter it would be now.
 It is great for creating super smooth backgrounds